 Commonly known as Ultrasint™ TPU01 is a multi-purpose material for application exclusively in Multi Jet Fusion (MJF).
 This material is a thermoplastic urethane, with flexibility, high tear strength and offers good details.
 TPU 3D printing offers unique possibilities that are otherwise tough to achieve with other 3D printing materials like ABS, PLA or Nylon.

 Combining the properties of both plastic and rubber, TPU can produce elastic, highly durable parts that can be easily bent or compressed.
 The material exhibits stiff rubber-like qualities – much like a skateboard wheel – allowing for a range of end-use applications.
 In addition, the material is easy to print, and has good UV and hydrolysis resistance.
-Take a look at this spec sheet for detailed properties
+Take a look at TPU M95A spec sheet for detailed properties.

 Technology: Multi Jet Fusion (MJF)